EmpireCTF/empirectf/writeups/tmp.md

       v3 = (void (__fastcall *)(char *, _QWORD))*(&off_2030A0 + v4[1]);
       //will access a function pointer that can be manipulated by input if negative v3(++endptr, 0LL);
-      //++endptr will point to the address just after the null terminator if input }
+      //++endptr will point to the address just after the null terminator of input }
     print_choice();
 ```